How to Recover Data from Crashed Windows 11 [Whether It Boots or Not]

 If your crashed Windows system is still bootable, there are several practical ways to help you recover your personal data.
 You can choose the tool that best suits your personal needs.

 Method 1.
-CHKDSK (Check Disk)
+Run CHKDSK Command (Check Disk)

 CHKDSK (check disk) is a built-in Windows tool that scans and repairs hard drives.
 It can help keep your system data organized.